 Additional Information

 Newark is one of the oldest cities in the United States.
 Its location at the mouth of the Passaic River has made the city’s waterfront an integral part of the Port of New York and New Jersey.
 Newark was granted a royal charter on April 27, 1713.
-It was incorporated on February 21, 1798, The name of the city is thought to derive from Newark-on-Trent, England.
+It was incorporated on February 21, 1798; the name of the city is thought to derive from Newark-on-Trent, England.
 Nicknamed “Brick City,” the Central Ward forms the present-day heart of Newark and includes 26 public schools, two police precincts, including headquarters, four firehouses, and one branch library.

 Interactive map – Click Here

 After a long hiatus, the first Newark St. Patrick’s Day parade was held on March 15, 1936.
 The actual first parade was on March 17, 1834.
 The revived parade’s first Grand Marshal was an Irishman and former Mayor of Newark, Charles P. Gillen.
 The parade boasted a line of march with nearly 30,000 as a squadron of planes roared overhead.
 The Newark parade has continued since 1936 on a yearly basis and was only canceled three times: WW2 (1943-1946), a snowstorm in the late 1960s, and COVID-19 (2020-2021).
 It is the oldest St. Patrick’s Day parade in New Jersey.
 The largest and oldest of them all is the New York City St. Patrick’s Day parade, first held in 1762.
-But New Jersey has the most St. Patrick’s Day parades in the United States (26 this year).
+However, New Jersey has the most St. Patrick’s Day parades in the United States (26 this year).

 McGovern’s Tavern, 58-60 New Street, Newark, (973) 643-3984. – Open 6 days a week (Closed Sundays)